60-lines-of-python/calculator/README.rst

 Each rule, named by the left-hand-side of the ``::=``, becomes a Python function to implement that rule.
 The rules are setup in a way that ensures that the correct operator precedence is respected.
-For example, with the expression ``1+2*3``, tha calculator will perform the multiplication first and give a value of 7.
+For example, with the expression ``1+2*3``, the calculator will perform the multiplication first and give a value of 7.

 First, I start off with the constructor: